 Sport scholarships are available at Year 7, Year 9 and Year 12 and will only be awarded to pupils who have passed the school’s entry assessments.

 The sport scholarship assessment becomes more specific for those pupils wishing to apply for a Year 12 award.
 Applicants must be able to excel in their given sport.
 They are not necessarily asked to demonstrate ability in other sports but should note that this would of course be advantageous.
-Boys can apply for scholarships in rugby, rowing, cricket or hockey whilst girls are eligible for rowing, netball or hockey.
+Boys can apply for scholarships in rugby, rowing, cricket or football, whilst girls are eligible for rowing, netball, cricket, football or hockey.
 Candidates would normally be of a regional standard or equivalent.
 They must have demonstrated commitment, dedication and leadership in their sport.
 Candidates would be expected to have a high level of fitness and mental toughness.
 As senior figures at the College, Sixth Form sport scholars would undoubtedly act as role models to younger pupils and should therefore demonstrate an excellent attitude and application across all academic and co-curricular pursuits.
 In exceptional circumstances, we may consider applications for scholarships in sports other than our main sports above.
 Such applicants would need to be outstanding in their sporting arena and be able to demonstrate how they would thereby contribute to College life.